NCBI-Codeathons/Taxonomy_Domain_Integration/README.md

 The fasta files generated have filenames of the form input_files_#.fasta which can then be used directly for whole genome alignment or multiple sequence alignment

 ## Assign taxonomy to the contig sequences
-We used Mash program to search closest viral reference for each contig in the sample.
-We employed p-value cutoff to limit the top matching references.
+We used Mash to search for the closest viral reference for each contig in the sample.
+We employed a p-value cutoff (0.05) to limit to top-matching references.
 ```
 VADIM script
 ```
-To link the taxonomic IDs to the genbank contigs, and to add accession identifier to the contigs to make them unique.
+We then linked taxonomic IDs to the identified references, and added SRR accession identifiers to all contigs to make them unique.
 ```
 python get_taxonomy_id.py ref_viruses_rep_genomes_v5.ids <file with the list files of mash distance>
 ```